||This program is closed. Please contact Children of All Nations to learn about other programs that could be a good fit for your family.

-Families interested in participating in viewing the children available will need to have a current Waiting Child Profile on file with CAN.
+Families interested in participating in viewing the children available will need to have requested a guide and password from CAN.
 Completing this form will provide your family with a password and provide us with information to review files on your behalf in search of a good match.
-For more information concerning DRC’s waiting children, please call us at 1.877.827.5226 or send us an email!
+For more information concerning DRC’s waiting children, please call us at (512)323-9595 or send us an email.

 In addition to the USCIS eligibility requirements for prospective adoptive parent(s), the Democratic Republic of Congo has the following adoption eligibility requirements.
-If you feel you are not eligible to adopt from DRC, or you are unsure, we may still be able to work with you.
-Please contact us for a free case-by-case consultation regarding your Democratic Republic of Congo adoption.
+If you feel you are not eligible to adopt from DRC, or you are unsure, please contact us for a free case-by-case consultation regarding your Democratic Republic of Congo adoption.

 The Democratic Republic of Congo’s adoption eligibility requirements are subject to change per DRC’s adoption laws.
 CAN updates these guidelines as necessary.

 The time frame to complete international adoption from the DRC is currently about 16 to 28 months, depending on the time families take to complete their dossier paperwork, their preferences for age and gender, and country processes.
 The time frame to receive a referral for a child is 4-10 months.
+Right now it is holding steady at only 4 months!
 These time frames are subject to change, so please consult CAN for the most current processing times for your adoption from DRC.

 1. Application and Approval

-To adopt a child, please complete our agency application.
-For your convenience, you may access the application online.
+To adopt a child, please complete our online agency application.
 If you have any concerns about eligibility requirements, please contact us before filling out this application.
 We will review your eligibility to adopt from DRC based on the guidelines of DRC’s adoption eligibility requirements once we have received your application.
 If approved, we will provide you with our agency contract that outlines our fees, services and important information regarding the international adoption process.
 If you would like to learn more about fees before signing a formal contract, we will be happy to send you a sample contract to review.
 Upon receipt of your signed contract, CAN will start to provide you with placement services for a child from DRC.

 2. The Paper Chase